 Student loan interest, in some cases, is tax deductible.
-As we head into tax season, some student loan providers will be giving online access to a 1098-E form so that you can claim your student loan interest as a deduction.
+As we head into tax season, some student loan providers will be giving online access to a 1098-E form so that you can claim your student loan interest as a deduction for the year.
 You can claim up to $2500 if you are eligible!
 As always, however, there are some requirements that must be met first.

 According to the IRS, “you may be able to deduct interest you pay on a qualified student loan.
 Generally, the amount you may deduct is the lesser of $2,500 or the amount of interest you actually paid.”

 If all of the following apply to your situation, you can claim the deduction on your taxes:

 - If you are legally required to pay interest on an approved student loan

 - If you then paid a minimum of $600 of interest on a student loan within the year 2015 (or the tax year in question)

 - If you are filing your taxes as single or joint/married, but not married filing separately

 - If you make less per year than a specific amount which is set by the IRS

 - If you cannot be claimed as dependent on someone else’s taxes.